 Lots of people come to the Lake District to walk and experience the scenery and countryside in the best way possible.
 If you want to do this but aren't looking for full-day hikes up challenging routes, we're here to help by providing you with some easy Lake District fell walks!

 Skiddaw, England's sixth-highest mountain, is a challenging walk in many ways, but it is still an easy-to-follow and non-technical route.

-Remember: although we are describing this as 'easy', you’ll still need to be properly prepared for the high fells – Skiddaw is a full 931m high!
-Proper boots, warm & waterproof clothing, food, a torch (just in case) and a map and compass (or other properly reliable navigation aid) are a must.
-Please don’t head up there in flip flops brandishing a your phone with the Google Maps app open.
+Remember: although we are describing this as 'easy', you’ll still need to be properly prepared for the high fells – Skiddaw is a full 931 metres high!
+Proper boots, warm and waterproof clothing, food, a torch (just in case) and a map and compass (or other reliable navigation aid) are a must.
+Please don’t head up there in flip flops brandishing your phone with the Google Maps app open.